The COVID-19 pandemic will have enduring repercussions. Each person’s story adds a unique thread in recording this global event.

 You are living through a historic event and we want to capture your stories.

 Do you wonder what it may have been like to live through the Spanish Flu or the Civil War?
-Future Washingtonians are going to want to know what happened during this pandemic.
-They’re going to wonder how we coped with the suddenly vacated office buildings, closed restaurants, and curtailed services.
-They’ll want to know stories of personal consequences such as canceled graduations, postponed weddings, and school closures.
-They’ll be curious about what we did during the Stay Home/Stay Healthy orders, and how we managed to come together to help one another.
+Future Washingtonians are going to want to know what happened throughout the COVID-19 pandemic.
+They’re going to wonder how we coped with working and schooling from home, business closures, and curtailed services.
+They’ll want to understand personal consequences.
+They’ll be curious about how we came together to help one another, and how we moved forward amidst recurring waves of the virus.
+Your story matters.

 Documenting COVID-19 History for the Future